caedonhsieh/DeepVoiceCoachReport/PhonemeClassifier.md

 Note that you can click on an image to see it in full-size.

 ## Evaluation
 To evaluate the model, we tested both the target-trained and mixed-trained models against both the target accent and mixed accent testing data.
-We trained using the saved model weights at the point with the lowest validation loss from training–
+We trained using the saved model weights at the point with the lowest validation loss from training.

 Quantitatively, we look at the performance of each model on the target and mixed testing data.
 We investigate whether the target-trained model performs better on the target accent testing data compared to the mixed accent testing data.
 We also investigate how target-trained model's performance gap on the target and mixed accent testing data compares to the mixed-model's performance gap.
 A larger performance gap might suggest that the target-trained model has learned phoneme nuances that are specific to the target accent by training exclusively with the target accent.